nojronatron/nojronatron.github.io/continuing-education/github-foundations-cert-notes.md

 - Adds more Actions minutes
 - Adds more Packages storage
 - Other features: Draft PRs, Team PR reviewers, scheduled reminders
+- Manage access permissions to repositories among members of a GitHub Organization, by assigning roles to different Groups.

+_Think of this as_ a subset of a GitHub Organization, created to assign permissions based on team membership _within the Organization_ and perhaps modeling an actual business team structure.

 GitHub Enterprise: